 Vertigo Restaurant & Moon Bar

-Bangkok’s skybars are all about sunsets and Vertigo is no different; the best time to visit is early evening when the skyline lights up with the setting sun and creates a theatrical performance as it sets behind Bangkok’s numerous skyscrapers.
-Because of the Banyan Tree’s location it has great views of the Grand Palace, Chao Praya River and Wat Pho Temple.
+Bangkok’s sky bars are all about sunsets and Vertigo is no different; the best time to visit is early evening when the skyline lights up with the setting sun and creates a theatrical performance as it sets behind Bangkok’s numerous skyscrapers.
+Because of the Banyan Tree’s location, it has great views of the Grand Palace, Chao Praya River and Wat Pho Temple.
 However if you miss the sunset don’t worry it is a super romantic venue once the sun goes down so ideal for couples, in fact you will probably see one or two honeymooners dining there.

 The restaurant and bar have a clever layout too, they are built on a stepped turret shape on the top of the hotel and with the very low walls around them (don’t worry you won’t fall off) which means that virtually all tables have an uninterrupted view of the city so you won’t feel like you are getting the dud table when it is busy – there aren’t any!

 If you are just looking for a drink then the Moon Bar is perfect!
 Open from 5pm to 1am daily, this super cool setting is perfect for unwinding.
 The music is a chilled lounge genre which suits the atmosphere perfectly and their signature drink is the Vertigo Sunset – all drinks are served with bar snacks.
-Worth knowing that the dress code is smart causal so this means you don’t need to get your suit out of the wardrobe but you do need to make an effort.
+Worth knowing that the dress code is smart casual so this means you don’t need to get your suit out of the wardrobe but you do need to make an effort.

 The Food

 Guests can choose from various options – either eating from the full a la carte or from a set menu (3 and 4 course meals available).
 Many luxury restaurants in Bangkok focus on being super creative, coming up with deconstruction dishes.
-Vertigo is refreshingly simple – and I don’t mean simple in a bad way, infact simple in a very good way.
+Vertigo is refreshingly simple – and I don’t mean simple in a bad way, in fact simple in a very good way.
 The food is is everything that you will recognise and the portions are hearty so you won’t leave it feeling like you need another meal on the way home.
 However don’t think that simple means cheap, a table for two people will come to around £100 a head, but it’s worth it.

 What Did We Eat

-We were completely spoilt, we had a 4 course set menu.
-We started with a small palate cleanser of cous cous with lentils, lemon and radish which was wonderfully refreshing to setup your palate for the main events.
+We were completely spoilt, we had a 4-course set menu.
+We started with a small palate cleanser of cous cous with lentils, lemon and radish which was wonderfully refreshing to set up your palate for the main events.

 There was then a soup course.
 This was butternut pumpkin with a pumpkin ricotta tortellini.
 The soup was poured over the tortellini at your seat, beautifully rich and creamy.
 This was served with a basket of breads and popadums.